pren1/Artificial_dd/README.md

 [![Generic badge](https://img.shields.io/badge/github-dd_center-<COLOR>.svg)](https://shields.io/)

 ### 0. Notification

 Please keep this repo **private**, and please notice that this is **not** an open-source software currently.

 ### 1. Introduction

-A software that can send context-based fake danmaku Please write more things here if any of you want to describe this project...
+A software that can send context-based fake danmaku.

+Please write more things here if any of you want to describe this project...

 ### 2. Model structure

-This is a sequence-to-sequence model with attention mechanism.
+This is a sequence-to-sequence model with an attention mechanism.
 The encoder is used to compress the information in input messages, and the decoder is responsible for generating new texts based on the inputs.
 Here is the model structure:

 <p>
     <img src="model_picture/model.png"/>
 </p>

 ### 3. Utilization

 1. Run the following command, and you should see two folders named 'content' and 'tmp'.
 ```
 bash ./download_sources.sh